 8.3 Guidelines for executing orders

-DNB Markets is obliged to implement all measures necessary to secure the Client the best possible terms when carrying out received orders during the assignment period.
-In markets where DNB Markets quotes a price and assumes market risk, DNB Markets is obliged to document that the price is fair.
-DNB Markets has prepared order execution guidelines that, among other things, state the trading systems in which transactions in various financial instruments may be carried out.
+DNB is obliged to implement all measures necessary to secure the Client the best possible terms when carrying out received orders during the assignment period.
+In markets where DNB quotes a price and assumes market risk, DNB is obliged to document that the price is fair.
+DNB has prepared order execution guidelines that, among other things, state the trading systems in which transactions in various financial instruments may be carried out.
 Trading will be carried out in accordance with these guidelines unless the Client has given specific instructions on how the trade is to be carried out.
 The order will in such cases be carried out in accordance with the Client's instructions.

-DNB Markets reserves the right to aggregate the Client’s orders with orders from other clients, persons or undertakings that are or are not linked to DNB Markets as described in the order execution guidelines.
+DNB reserves the right to aggregate the Client’s orders with orders from other clients, persons or undertakings that are or are not linked to DNB as described in the order execution guidelines.
 Orders may be aggregated if it is unlikely that aggregation in general will be disadvantageous to the Clients.
 However, the Client understands that the aggregation of orders may in individual cases cause drawbacks.

-DNB Markets also reserves the right to aggregate the Client’s order with transactions carried out for DNB Markets’ own account.
-If the total order is only partially carried out, the Client’s order will be given priority over DNB Markets’ order.
-However, an exception to this applies if DNB Markets could not have carried out the trade on correspondingly favourable terms without the aggregation.
+DNB also reserves the right to aggregate the Client’s order with transactions carried out for the Bank’s own account.
+If the total order is only partially carried out, the Client’s order will be given priority over the Bank’s order.
+However, an exception to this applies if DNB could not have carried out the trade on correspondingly favourable terms without the aggregation.

 8.4 Further details of special trading rules

 If there are questions related to individual trades, it is not unusual for the relevant market or supervisory authority to request details of the Client's identity.
-In such situations, DNB Markets will forward such information, as well as perform mandatory transaction reporting, in accordance with prevailing rules.
-In certain markets, the market place or relevant supervisory authority may also demand to be informed of the end client's identity, even if this is not a client of DNB Markets.
+In such situations, DNB will forward such information, as well as perform mandatory transaction reporting, in accordance with prevailing rules.
+In certain markets, the marketplace or relevant supervisory authority may also demand to be informed of the end client's identity, even if this is not a client of DNB.
 In such situations, where transactions are executed on behalf of others, DNB Markets' clients must ensure that they can provide this customer information immediately through their client agreements.
-If necessary, they may be given the opportunity to send this information directly to the relevant market or supervisory authority instead of through DNB Markets.
+If necessary, they may be given the opportunity to send this information directly to the relevant market or supervisory authority instead of through DNB.

 8.5 Cancellation of orders and sales